The Power of Luxury Experiences in Ecommerce

 • Virtual shopping assistants: Provide live virtual consultations and personalized support to guide shoppers to the right products.

-• White glove customer service: These days, it’s a luxury to get in touch with a business swiftly.
+• White-glove customer service: These days, it’s a luxury to get in touch with a business swiftly.
 Give options for instantaneous help with fast, attentive customer support.

 • Thoughtful extras: Elevate the experience by offering options such as free monogramming, complimentary samples, or gift wrapping.